2019-20 York University Biophysics Contest

 Untangling DNA (e.g., laser tweezers)

-You may work in groups of 1-4 students, comprised of students from either grades 9-10 or grades 11-12.
+The contest has two divisions: Junior (Grades 9-10), and Senior (Grades 11-12).
+You may work in a group of 1-4 students, but all students in the group must be in the same division, i.e., from either Grades 9-10 or Grades 11-12.
 All members of the group must be students currently enrolled in an Ontario high school.

-For each division, there will be 1st, 2nd, and 3rd place awards, as well as honorable mentions.
+For each division (Junior or Senior), there will be 1st, 2nd, and 3rd place awards, as well as honourable mentions.
 Prizes will be awarded to the winners as follows:

 - First prize: $1,250, of which $1,000 goes to the student or student group and $250 goes to their school’s science department.